shopware/docs/resources/guidelines/documentation-guidelines/03-language-and-grammar.md

 * When a hyphen removes ambiguity and clarifies the meaning — for example, *logged-in, re-mark*

-* When the prefix ends in a vowel and the word it precedes starts with the same vowel — for example, *co-op, de-energize*.
+* When the prefix ends in a vowel and the word it precedes starts with the same vowel — for example, *co-op, de-energize*

 ### Period